-A Room of Our Own: A Feminist/ Womanist Network is a trans-inclusive, women-only blogging platform created to share women’s writing, art, experiences and musings.
+A Room of Our Own: A Feminist/ Womanist Network is a women-only multi-media platform created to share women’s writing, art, music, vlogs, campaigns and other creations.
 It was created both to combat cultural femicide – the term coined by feminist writer Bidisha to define the erasure of women from politics, art, and culture – and celebrate women’s creativity in a space without men.

 Women only spaces are a fundamental part of the feminist movement and represent women’s right to self-determination and liberation.
 There are countless studies which evidence the silencing of women’s voices by men.
 Margaret Atwood wrote about this in the early 80’s and Dale Spender has written on it many times, notably in The Writing or the Sex in 1989 and in Man Made Language.
 A member of Ending Victimisation and Blame said this in a speech for the opening of the Lincolnshire Rape Crisis Centre on the importance of women-only services and women-only spaces:

 “Men set the agenda.
 Men often talk over women, sometimes without any awareness that they’ve even done so.
 Women need space within which to discuss their oppression and manage their activism.
 That space does not need to include men.
 If men wish to talk about feminism and the oppression of women, they do not need to be in women’s spaces in order to do this – men can use the space they have in the rest of the world, and make it more feminist.”

 Andrea Dworkin’s famous passage from her seminal text Intercourse is truer now than when she wrote it: